|

 vessel.
 She returned to the Steam-Packet Fleet in 1945 and served the Company

 until sold for scrap for scrap in 1950.
-30. T.S.S.MANX MAID 2 Launched

 23.1.1962 Gross Tonnage 2,723.99 Length (BP) 325' Pass Acc 1400 Trial speed

-21.82 knots.
-She was a milestone in the Company's history,
+She was a milestone in the Company's

-exits at various deck levels is employed to enable cars to be driven on and off
+system with exits at various deck levels is employed to enable cars to be

-without hindrance from varying tidal levels in the ports used by the Steam
+driven on and off without hindrance from varying tidal levels in the ports used

-1980, no longer in service.
 31. T.S.S.LADY OF MANN 1 Launched

 4.3.1930 Gross Tonnage 3104.18 Length (OA) 372ft Pass, Acc 1st Class 1170, 3rd Class 1103 Trial speed 22.789 knots